 Convenience stores have always been a prime destination for coffee consumers.
 According to NACS State of the Industry data, hot beverages represented 4.22% of in-store sales in 2017.
 Today, with a large variety of hot beverages sold in many c-stores, it's worth noting that this statistic includes other hot beverages such as hot chocolate, tea, and cappuccino.
 As a convenience store operator, it’s worth asking yourself if you're offering the right mix of hot beverages to your customers.

 Giving consumers the ability to “customize” their coffee is critical to increasing customer satisfaction.
-In fact, the National Coffee Association recently published a study that stated 78% of consumers add something to their coffee.
+The National Coffee Association recently published a study that stated 7that 8% of consumers add something to their coffee.
 Condiments such as creamers, milk, and sugar will continue to play a crucial role in hot beverage sales.
 Perhaps even more essential is ensuring that your store’s coffee display counters provide a clean, easy-to-use presentation for your customers.
 Providing customers with this level of service is an excellent way to encourage repeat visits.

 Mobile Ordering and Delivery Service

 The recent success of mobile applications such as Grubhub, UberEats, and DoorDash has given customers the option to order from their favorite restaurants without having to leave their homes.
 Many large convenience store chains such as 7-Eleven, QuikTrip, and Wawa have started to offer mobile ordering and delivery from within their app.
 According to a CNN article, 7-Eleven now provides delivery services to roughly 27 metropolitan areas around the United States using their app, 7-NOW.
 This has given the corporation a competitive advantage by providing delivery services for products such as cold sandwiches, candy, salty snacks, and beer.

 To provide an incredible in-store experience in your own business, convenience stores need to keep up with changing consumer demand by integrating with similar mobile app delivery services.
 With a sizeable portion of young consumers ordering from these food delivery apps, convenience stores can brand themselves to a rapidly growing target segment with immense purchasing power.